 One should never swim or use a boat under the influence of drugs, sedatives or alcohol.
 Avoid alcoholic beverages when supervising children at the beach.
-Alcohol and certain drugs may impair one's sense of judgement and co-ordination.
+Alcohol and certain drugs may impair one's judgement, balance and coordination.
 Examples of medications that must be avoided include sedating drugs such as benzodiazepines which are often used for anxiety.
 (Prevention | Drowning Prevention | CDC, 2021)